-Between 90 days before expiration of the conditional green card, but no later than the actual day the conditional green card expires, the married couple must file a joint I-751 Form, the petition to remove residence conditions.
+Between 90 days before the conditional green card expires, but no later than the actual day the conditional green card expires, the married couple must file a joint I-751 Form, which is a petition to remove residence conditions.
 Both parties must jointly sign this petition.

 Should your divorce be finalized while you are still a conditional green card holder, it may be more challenging to prove to USCIS that your marriage was legitimate from the start, as it ended so soon.
-However, you can still get your 10-year green card, if you can prove your marriage was a real one despite divorcing so quickly.
+However, you can still get your 10-year green card if you can prove your marriage was real despite divorcing so quickly.

 You will not need your ex-spouse to participate in this process with you.
 However, you will still have to prove that your marriage, nonetheless, was in good faith.
 Immigration may want to know the reasons for your divorce and will definitely want to look at your divorce paperwork as well.

 You’ll want to consult with an attorney well-versed in both immigration and divorce law to ensure that your divorce paperwork will not cause problems for you with immigration afterward.
 If your lawyer is not familiar with divorce and immigration law, it may drastically reduce your ability to continue with your immigration case.